Chart Color Schemes

 The level of general health in Moorebank is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Moorebank shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is low among the general population but nears the national average for older, at-risk cohorts.
+Moorebank demonstrates above-average health outcomes based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence were low among the general population but neared the nation's average for older, at-risk cohorts.

-Private health cover is very high, with approximately 55% of Moorebank's total population (~6,881 people) having it, compared to 59.9% across Greater Sydney.
-The most common medical conditions are asthma and arthritis, affecting 6.3 and 6.0% of residents respectively, while 76.7% report being completely free from medical ailments, compared to 74.6% in Greater Sydney.
-Working-age residents have low chronic condition prevalence.
-Moorebank has a lower proportion of seniors aged 65 and over at 13.5% (1,685 people) than Greater Sydney's 15.4%.
-Although health outcomes among seniors are above average, they rank lower nationally compared to the broader population.
+Private health cover was found to be very high at approximately 55% of the total population (~6,881 people), compared to 59.9% across Greater Sydney.
+The most common medical conditions in the area were asthma and arthritis, impacting 6.3 and 6.0% of residents respectively, while 76.7% declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 13.2% of residents aged 65 and over (1,647 people), which is lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors are above average but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health